litslink/flutter-firebase-auth-blueprint/README.md

   ),
 )
 ```
-* **Data request/response**.
+* **(3, 4) Data request/response**.
 Model is a bridge between your data and UI.
 Each iteration with data should located inside model.
 Such as data fetching, data modification or observing of data changes.

 **Note:** _Data_ means any data stream such as Networking, DB, Shared preferences or native device components like BLE.
 Also we recommend to use repository pattern.
 If needed you can store specific business logic inside components like Services, Use cases, Managers.
-* **UI Delegate**.
+* **(5) UI Delegate**.
 It is component which handle side effects such as Navigation, Snackbars, Toasts, Errors.
 Please split delegate to interface and implementation classes.
 Only delegate implementation class contains `BuildContext`.

 Delegate example:
 ```dart